-Hello!
-My name is Jonathan (sometimes Jon; never with an h).
-I am a Master’s student in the Software Practices Lab at UBC.
-My research interests include dependent types, proof assistants, type theory, compilers, and mathematical logic.
+I am a PhD student in the PLClub at UPenn after having finished my Master’s in the Software Practices Lab at UBC in 2022.
+My research interests include dependent types, type theory, proof assistants, type checkers, compilers, and mathematical logic.

+I am currently a graduate TA at UPenn for CIS 552 (Advanced Programming), a course on functional programming in Haskell.
 I have been a graduate TA for two courses at UBC: CPSC 311 (Definition of Programing Languages) in 2020WT1 and 2021WT1, where students learn about various features of PLs and write interpreters for them, and CPSC 312 (Functional and Logic Programming) in 2020WT2, where students get some hands-on experience using Haskell and Prolog.
-I have also been a student volunteer at POPL 2020, ICFP 2020, and POPL 2021, as well as an attendee at PLISS 2019 and OPLSS 2021.
+I have also been a student volunteer for POPL 2020, ICFP 2020, POPL 2021, and ICFP 2023, as well as an attendee at PLISS 2019 and OPLSS 2022.